neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 \end{aligned}
 ```

 This is satisfied when $|\mathbf{w}|^2=1$.
-In other words, we get weight normalisation from Oja’s rule.
+In other words, we get weight normalisation from Oja's rule.

 (bcm-rule)=
 ## BCM rule

-We’ve seen that Oja’s rule keeps weights bounded and leads to the neuron learning principal components.
+We've seen that Oja's rule keeps weights bounded and leads to the neuron learning principal components.
 Another approach is the BCM rule, named after Bienenstock, Cooper and Munro {cite:p}`https://doi.org/10.1523/jneurosci.02-01-00032.1982`.
 Their aim was a model of the development of selectivity in the visual cortex, and so they set out to find a learning rule that maximises selectivity.
 They defined this as 1 minus the mean response of the network divided by the maximum.
 In other words, for high selectivity, overall, the network should respond very little, but for certain inputs it should have a very strong response.

 ```{math}
 \text{selectivity of network} = 1 - \frac{\text{mean response of network}}{\text{maximum response of network}}
 ```

 Their rule multiplies the simple [Hebbian rule](#hebbian-rule-eq) from before with a term that can be positive or negative.
-It’s positive if the postsynaptic firing rate is high, and negative if it’s low.
+It's positive if the postsynaptic firing rate is high, and negative if it's low.
 High and low and controlled by a threshold $\textcolor{#18a326}{\theta}$.

 ```{math}
 \textcolor{purple}{\tau_w} \frac{\ud \textcolor{#0f73bf}{w}}{\ud t} = \textcolor{#b35f10}{r_\pre} \textcolor{#b80909}{r_\post} (\textcolor{#b80909}{r_\post} - \textcolor{#18a326}{\theta})
 ```

 This means that synapses can get stronger or weaker.
 The intuition here is that it promotes selectivity because those inputs that cause a high firing rate will be driven even higher, and those with a low firing rate even lower.
-However, you can already see that if $\textcolor{#18a326}{\theta}$ is just a constant, there’s nothing to stop this from blowing up.
+However, you can already see that if $\textcolor{#18a326}{\theta}$ is just a constant, there's nothing to stop this from blowing up.
 Once the post-synaptic firing rate goes above $\textcolor{#18a326}{\theta}$ it can just keep growing without bounds.

 ```{figure} figures/Picture4.png
 :align: center